 The Hall is licensed under the PRS and PPL scheme for music performance and playing of recorded music.
 It is also licensed for the sale of alcohol, provided this is supervised by a Personal Licence Holder, such as a local publican or a qualified member of the Management Committee.

-Externally there are approx 25 car parking spaces, shared between users of the Village Hall, Tennis Courts and local properties.
+Externally there are approximately 25 car parking spaces, shared between users of the Village Hall, Tennis Courts and local properties.
 Please be aware that we cannot guarantee availability of car parking spaces for village hall users, particularly when other events are taking place.
 There are further public parking spaces in the car park near the church and village pond, but parking on street is discouraged with respect for nearby residents.